mtrx1337/raspiashow/README.md

 Domains must include the `https://` prefix.

-## Timeouts
+## Switch time

-Per domain you can specify a timeout, which will trigger the next site.
+Per domain you can specify a timeout in seconds, which will trigger the next site when ran out.

 ## CSS Injection